Mascarene Islands: History

 The early colonial history of the islands, like that of the Caribbean, featured a succession of takeovers between rival powers: the Portuguese, Dutch, French and British all ruled some or all of the islands.

 Around 1507, the explorer Diogo Fernandes Pereira discovered the island group.
 The area remained under nominal Portuguese rule until Étienne de Flacourt arrived with a French naval squadron and took possession in 1649.
 From 4 June 1735 to 23 March 1746, a single French Mascarene Islands chartered colony under one gouverneur général (governor general) contained Isle de France (now Mauritius), Île Bourbon (Réunion) and Séchelles (Seychelles).
 On 14 July 1767 this became a French crown colony, still under one governor general.
 From 3 February 1803 until 2 September 1810 the French colony of Indes-Orientales, under a capitaine général (captain-general), included Réunion and (nominally) the Seychelles.

 Mauritius

-It is postulated from navigational charts such as the Cantino planisphere of 1502 that Arab sailors first discovered Mauritius, around 975, calling it Dina Arobi.
+It is postulated from navigational charts, such as the Cantino planisphere of 1502, that Arab sailors first discovered Mauritius around 975, calling it Dina Arobi (abandoned island).
 The earliest confirmed discovery on record was in 1507 by Portuguese sailors.

 The Dutch took physical possession in 1598, establishing a succession of short-lived settlements over a period of about 120 years, before abandoning their efforts in 1710.

 France took control in 1715, renaming it Isle de France.
-In 1810, the United Kingdom invaded the island to protect its East India ships from French Pirates.
+In 1810, the United Kingdom invaded the island to protect its East India ships coming around the Cape of Good Hope from French pirates.
 Four years later, at the Treaty of Paris, France ceded Mauritius and its dependencies to the United Kingdom.

-Under the British, Mauritius successfully developed as sugar cane based plantation economy and colony until independence in 1968.
+Under British Mauritius (1810-1968), the island successfully developed as a sugar cane-based plantation economy and colony until independence in 1968.